The Challenge of Peace: God's Promise and Our Response: Background

 The third draft was considered at an ad hoc meeting of the bishops in Chicago, May 1–3, 1983.
 After adopting many amendments, the bishops approved the letter by a vote of 238 in favor and 9 opposed.

 Content

 The pastoral letter contains an introduction, four main sections and a summary.

 First Section

 The first section summarizes foundational ideas about the authority of Catholic bishops to teach about matters of war and peace and about the morality of war and peace.
 It reaffirms traditional Catholic teachings of a strong presumption against war while allowing it when necessary and effectual for preserving a just peace that preserves fundamental human rights and dignity.
-In particular, it defends a nation's legitimate to self-defense against attack while asserting the right of individuals to choose non-violent means of resisting aggression.
+In particular, it defends a nation's legitimate right to self-defense against attack while asserting the right of individuals to choose non-violent means of resisting aggression.
 The legitimate right of self-defense is elaborated by the enunciation of the criteria for war to be considered just.